ArfieCat/cpsc-chess/README.md

 ---

-### Mechanics
+# :mortar_board: Mechanics

-1. A square is only visible if a piece of the player's colour is on it or can move to it on the next turn.
+1. A square is only visible if a piece of the current player's colour can move to it.
 2. Players are not informed of check.
 The king may move into or be left in check.
 3. There is no checkmate.
 The game ends when a player's king is captured.

-### Known Limitations

-1. Under-promotion is not implemented—a pawn is automatically promoted to a queen on its last rank.